prooph/service-bus/README.md

 -----------

 The simplest way to get started is to set up a command or event bus with the default components provided by ProophServiceBus.
-When you look at the different default plugins you should get an idea of how you can write your own plugins, if you need special behaviour.

 ```php
 use Prooph\ServiceBus\CommandBus;